Ananyakn-tech/WalletWatch/README.md

 ## Project Purpose

-This project was built to practice frontend development concepts such as DOM manipulation, data visualization, and client-side storage handling.
+This project was built to practice frontend development concepts such as DOM manipulation,data visualization and client-side storage handling.

 ## Author